jvde-github/AIS-catcher-docs/docs/installation/macos.md

 ## Alternative: MacPorts

-While this guide focuses on Homebrew, AIS-catcher can also be built using MacPorts.
-Install the equivalent packages (`cmake`, `git`, `rtl-sdr`, etc.) via MacPorts and follow the same build instructions.
+While this guide focuses on Homebrew, AIS-catcher should also be possible to build using MacPorts.
+If you have successfully installed AIS-catcher using MacPorts and would like to contribute installation instructions, please reach out via [GitHub Discussions](https://github.com/jvde-github/AIS-catcher/discussions).

 ---